Chowster111/ParallaxDB/README.md

 - LLVM-based JIT compilation for filter and arithmetic expressions
 - Multithreaded execution pipeline using `pthreads` or `std::thread`
 - Fully in-memory storage engine for fast prototyping
+- Deployable to connect to a production database.

 ## Project Structure